THE ROLE OF THE SEMINAR

 Different leaders have different styles within the Shared Inquiry model, and depending on the leader and the work(s) being discussed, the balance between active discussion and leader-provided commentary will vary across seminars.
 In the months before Toronto Pursuits, or the weeks before your online seminar, you will receive more detailed information from your seminar leader about what you can expect.
 Regardless of style, the leader’s goal is not to reach consensus on a single “correct” understanding.
 The works we examine are compelling, in part, precisely because they continue to afford multiple conflicting and ambiguous meanings.

 WHO LEADS THE SEMINAR DISCUSSIONS?

 Leaders come from various backgrounds and disciplines.
-A few are professors or work year-round in liberal arts education at organizations such as the Great Books Foundation or Great Discourses, but others are architects, lawyers and musicians.
+Some are professors or work year-round in liberal arts education at organizations such as the Great Books Foundation, but others are architects, lawyers and musicians.
 All leaders undergo training in Shared Inquiry, and they are chosen for both their knowledge of a subject and their ability to guide through questions.
 Our leaders do not “profess” the meaning of a book, painting, or opera.
 Their principal role is to help participants discover for themselves its deeper meanings.

 HOW SHALL I PREPARE?

-If this is your first time at a Classical Pursuits program, you may be worried that the texts will be too difficult or that you will be surrounded by a bunch of brainiac PhDs who are experts in the seminar topic.
+If this is your first time at a Classical Pursuits program, you may be worried that the texts will be too difficult or that you will be surrounded by a bunch of PhDs who are experts in the seminar topic.
 Not so!
 Participants, like leaders, come from all kinds of backgrounds.
-Everyone is there to have fun and learn from each other, not to show off what they know.
+Everyone is there to learn from each other, think critically, and have fun, not to show off what they know.